mharob/100-days-of-code/log.md

 **Thoughts** While I was able to work through the rest of the exercises for some reason I just can't get a handle on the profile loopup challenge.
 I believe it has something to do with establishing a if condition to check if the prop of the appropriate name is present.
 Usually to check for a property one would use the .hasOwnProperty function.
 However, how would one do so to check for the property for a specific name?
 Beyond that the reverse string algorithim was minimal beyond getting hung up on the behaviors of the seperator parameter for a time.
 The factorial challenge is giving me some grief in that my array will not populate and I will have to research further on the behavior.

-### Day 4: May 5, 2017 Thursday
+### Day 4: May 5, 2017 Friday

 **Today's Progress**: I completed the Basic Algorithim Scripting challenges up to Truncate a String except for Check for Palindromes in my usual 1 hour and 25 minute session.

 **Thoughts** I was finally able to fix my bugs within my Factorial Challenge code.
 The issue lie in that while my array is 0 based I was trying to factorial starting at 0 so I adjusted it to populate starting at 1.
 The rest of the challenges were not teeth-grinding except for the Palindromes challenge.
 I believe the issue has to do with my lack of understanding of the .replace property for strings.
 I tried reading up on it but it did not make any sense afterwards.
 Furthermore, I will have to spend some time to get a better grasp on regular expressions as I feel that will allow me to solve the problem more efficiently.
 Overall, I feel a great deal more accomplished than I did the previous day and am looking forward to tomorrow.

+### Day 5: May 6, 2017 Saturday

+**Today's Progress**: I completed the Truncate a string, Slasher Flick, and Mutations Basic Algorithim Scripting Challeges during my usual 1 hour and 25 minute coding session.

+**Thoughts** Overall I did not have a great of issue working on today's coding challenges except for the tweaking of numbers.
+I was having a hard time coding for the right integers used to represent the position in which I would slice my strings or arrays.
+Thus I had set aside some to develop methods or algoritims in which to obtain the correct numbers if I was to find the solutions to the challenges.
+Unfortunately, I skipped the Chunky Monkey challenge for now as I wanted to complete as many challenges as I could and it was taking up my time.
+I believe my frustations with Chunky Monkey stem from the multi-dimensional arrays that lead to its solution.
+I will have to make considerable more analysis and work through the logic of the problem if I am to complete it.
+All in all, I feel accomplish and look forward to solving Chunky Monkey and the rest of the challenges.